mnapoli/IsItMaintained/README.md

 ## Metrics

-- Issue median closing time (collaborators issues excluded)
+- Issue median closing time
-- Percentage of open issues (collaborators issues excluded)
+- Percentage of open issues

+Not all issues are taken into account:

+- Issues from collaborators are ignored
+- Issues with labels like "feature", "enhancement", "duplicate"… are ignored

 Ideas:

-- Issue average/median acknowledgement time (i.e. first comment after the issue was open)
+- Reactivity: issue average acknowledgement time (i.e. first comment after the issue was open)

 Dropped ideas: